 2012 gangrape convict files another petition, claims he wasn’t in Delhi when crime took place

-The petition was filed by Mukesh Singh before a court in Delhi.

 Mukesh Singh, one of the four death row convicts in the 2012 gangrape case, filed another petition before a court in Delhi, claiming that he was not in Delhi when the crime took place, PTI reported.
+The court rejected the plea.

 The petition was filed by Singh’s lawyer ML Sharma before Additional Sessions Judge Dharmendra Rana on Tuesday.
 It sought quashing of the death penalty and claimed the convict was arrested from Rajasthan and brought to Delhi on December 17, 2012.
 The four convicts, along with two others, raped and brutally assaulted a 23-year-old physiotherapy student in a moving bus in Delhi in on December 16, 2012.